-- Motivation encouraging change through goals, challenges, incentives and support - Social norms making sustainable transport an everyday activity - Targeted information providing knowledge to act - Ability to act removing the barriers to change initiatives within a workplace such as providing good cycle storage facilities or promoting a carpool programme.
+- Motivation encouraging change through goals, challenges, incentives and support - Social norms making sustainable transport an everyday activity - Targeted information providing knowledge to act - Ability to act removing the barriers to change

 An example is programmes to encourage more children to walk, cycle, or travel by scooter to school as part of a school travel programme.
 These programmes include both promoting the benefits of active transport and addressing barriers that may affect travel choices.